htcg/Envision-Prices-System/README.md

 ## OBJECTIVES:
-- To allow the users to access and track down their expenses for them to budget their allowance.
+- To allow the users to view possible price predictions of various company stocks in the market.

-* Second, is to allow the users to save and record their expenses in a detailed way; that includes the purchase name and price as well as the date of the purchase.
+* To provide users with a graphical representation to help them regarding the stock market.
+By using the system to view possible price trends of different stocks, users can make better decisions about buying, selling, or holding onto their investments.

- + And lastly, our project shall provide the users with a much more organized and independent system that creates their own diary for their expenditures.
+ + And lastly, help users monitor the market trends and identify potential opportunities for making profits.

 # Modeling and Simulation
 *In Partial Fulfillment of the Requirements in the Major Subject*